avaneev/prvhash/README.md

 parallel arrangement of firewalling PRNG while security is provided by the keyed PRNG.

+This construction, which is resistant to SAT solving, may become a viable and more efficient alternative to AES and ChaCha/Salsa ciphers, if the research community decides to invest the time and resources into producing a formalized, or at least a widely-acceptable, proof of its security.

 The performance (expressed in cycles/byte) of this function on various platforms can be evaluated at the
 [ECRYPT/eBASC project](https://bench.cr.yp.to/results-stream.html).